konstantine-v/crystal-examples/README.md

 ## Notes/Todos

+- Included quote generator using SQLite3 db.
+After I finish the initial design, I'll break out into it's own repo and alllw for others to be able to use it realistically, even if it is just a quote generator.
 - Working on making a simple, viable onyx server to use with existing projects
 - Moved Fractal and BMI-CLI to their own main repos